jdeluyck/kcoreorg-website/_posts/2016/2016-11-07-a-new-home-a-new-look.md

 ---
 I finally decided to retire my custom-written CMS (wrote it back in 2003, when I had more free time), which - while obviously fantastic, super advanced, and capable of making coffee for you - had some drawbacks.
 Mostly being that it was a pain to use and update content with.

-I also maintained a blog, on <a href="https://sadevil.org/" target="_blank">another domain</a>, which was being updated more frequently than this site.
+I also maintained a blog, on [another domain](https://sadevil.org/), which was being updated more frequently than this site.

-So, to make matters easier on myself, I've merged the (old) articles with the blog and moved it to my main domain - <a href="https://kcore.org/" target="_blank">kcore.org</a>.
+So, to make matters easier on myself, I've merged the (old) articles with the blog and moved it to my main domain - [kcore.org](https://kcore.org/).

-I also threw in a new look (which - If you're reading this on RSS - you won't notice), activated SSL (thanks to <a href="https://letsencrypt.org/" target="_blank">Let's Encrypt</a>), and installed a boatload of redirects to keep the <a href="http://dune.wikia.com/wiki/Spice_Melange" target="_blank">spice flowing</a>!
+I also threw in a new look (which - If you're reading this on RSS - you won't notice), activated SSL (thanks to [Let's Encrypt](https://letsencrypt.org/)), and installed a boatload of redirects to keep the [spice flowing](http://dune.wikia.com/wiki/Spice_Melange)!

 Welcome! :)